A Sketchy List of Leaders for Travelers

 - Pericles (490-429 BCE) Athenian leader who is given credit for founding Athenian democracy.
 During his reign, Athens is fortirfied and many of the great buildings at the Acropolis are built.

-- Socrates (470-399 BC) Philosopher and political dissident who had a divine calling to teach.
+- Socrates (470-399 BC) Philosopher and political dissident who was, at heart, a teacher.
 His most famous pupil was the philosopher Plato.
 In 399 he was executed for not worshipping the gods recognized by the government of Athens and for corrupting the young.

 - Plato (427-347 BC) Philospher and founder of the Academy of Athens.
 He was the teacher of Aristotle and wrote many "dialogues" in which ideas of moral behavior were discussed.